SharePoint/sp-dev-docs/docs/general-development/how-to-create-custom-sharepoint-server-workflow-forms-with-visual-studio-20.md

 ## Workflow forms in SharePoint 2007 and SharePoint 2010
 <a name="sec1"> </a>

 The implementation of workflows in SharePoint 2007 and SharePoint 2010 provided steady improvements from version to version.
 In particular, Microsoft added new functionality in SharePoint 2010, such as the ability to associate workflows with sites.
 It also improved the workflow authoring tools, SharePoint Designer 2010 and Visual Studio 2010, over their predecessors.
-However, in SharePoint 2013, the implementation of workflow tasks and workflow forms remained largely unchanged.
+However, in SharePoint, the implementation of workflow tasks and workflow forms remained largely unchanged.

-Prior to SharePoint Server 2013, developers were presented with two options for creating workflow forms.
+Prior to SharePoint, developers were presented with two options for creating workflow forms.
 In SharePoint 2007, InfoPath forms and ASP.NET Web Forms were both recommended equally.
 Each had advantages and disadvantages.
 In SharePoint 2010, developers were encouraged to use ASP.NET Web Forms as that is what the SharePoint developer tools in Visual Studio 2010 created using the association and initiation workflow form project item templates, but the implementation was very similar to that in SharePoint 2007.

-## Changes to workflow forms in SharePoint 2013
+## Changes to workflow forms in SharePoint
 <a name="sec2"> </a>

-SharePoint Server 2013 introduced a new workflow architecture and platform that reflects some fundamental shifts in the thinking about SharePoint.
-The primary change is that workflows in SharePoint Server 2013 are no longer managed and executed by the SharePoint runtime engine.
-Instead, SharePoint Server 2013 utilizes a new component called Workflow Manager, which hosts the Windows Workflow Foundation runtime and necessary services required by Workflow Foundation.
+SharePoint introduced a new workflow architecture and platform that reflects some fundamental shifts in the thinking about SharePoint.
+The primary change is that workflows in SharePoint are no longer managed and executed by the SharePoint runtime engine.
+Instead, SharePoint utilizes a new component called Workflow Manager, which hosts the Windows Workflow Foundation runtime and necessary services required by Workflow Foundation.
 The important point is that Workflow Manager runs outside of SharePoint.
 When a workflow is published, or a new instance of a published workflow is started, SharePoint notifies Workflow Manager, which in turn processes the workflow episodes.
-When the workflow needs to access information in SharePoint, such as list item properties or user properties, it authenticates the user with the OAuth authorization model and communicates over the REST APIs that were introduced in the SharePoint Server 2013 release.
+When the workflow needs to access information in SharePoint, such as list item properties or user properties, it authenticates the user with the OAuth authorization model and communicates over the REST APIs that were introduced in the SharePoint release.

-The overall direction for doing customizations on the SharePoint platform also changed in the SharePoint Server 2013 release, although this change actually started with SharePoint 2010 and sandboxed solutions.
-In SharePoint Server 2013, Microsoft introduced features that moved customizations away from SharePoint server and moved them to the client browser or to other external resources.
+The overall direction for doing customizations on the SharePoint platform also changed in the SharePoint release, although this change actually started with SharePoint 2010 and sandboxed solutions.
+In SharePoint, Microsoft introduced features that moved customizations away from SharePoint server and moved them to the client browser or to other external resources.
 These features include the new SharePoint App Model, support for assigning apps an identity, authentication using the OAuth authorization model, and improvements to the client-side object model (CSOM) and REST APIs.

 How does this affect workflow forms?
 Recall that starting in SharePoint 2010 Microsoft began encouraging developers to use ASP.NET Web Forms when creating forms in workflows authored using Visual Studio.
 Of course, this approach requires server-side code to process the form and handled communication between the form and the workflow engine.
-However, in SharePoint Server 2013, this is only possible in the solution-style development (that is, deployment of *.WSP packages).
-The new SharePoint App Model introduced in SharePoint Server 2013 does not allow server-side code to run in the SharePoint process.
+However, in SharePoint, this is only possible in the solution-style development (that is, deployment of *.WSP packages).
+The new SharePoint App Model introduced in SharePoint does not allow server-side code to run in the SharePoint process.

 To alleviate this limitation, Microsoft extended CSOM to include an API for interacting with the workflow engine.
-To connect a SharePoint Server 2013 farm to the Workflow Manager farm, you must install the Workflow Manager Client on the SharePoint servers.
+To connect a SharePoint farm to the Workflow Manager farm, you must install the Workflow Manager Client on the SharePoint servers.
 This component serves as a proxy that SharePoint uses to communicate with the Workflow Manager farm.
 The Workflow Services CSOM API is effectively the client-side component that you use to interact with the new workflow engine.
-For more information about SharePoint Server 2013 Workflow Services CSOM, see  [Working with the SharePoint 2013 Workflow Services Client Side Object Model](working-with-the-sharepoint-workflow-services-client-side-object-model.md).
+For more information about SharePoint Workflow Services CSOM, see  [Working with the SharePoint Workflow Services Client Side Object Model](working-with-the-sharepoint-workflow-services-client-side-object-model.md).

 How, then, does this benefit SharePoint workflow forms?
-Well, when authoring SharePoint Server 2013 workflows using Visual Studio 2012, you create workflow forms using ASP.NET Web Forms.
+Well, when authoring SharePoint workflows using Visual Studio 2012, you create workflow forms using ASP.NET Web Forms.
 You can deploy these forms as a SharePoint solution or (and this is the important part) within .
 This gives you access to all the server controls that are already deployed to the server, such as the ASP.NET Web Controls and other useful (and required at times) SharePoint controls.
 You can also use the new Workflow Services CSOM to perform all necessary tasks from association and initiation forms including, but not limited to, the following: